 What is the ASVAB assembling objects test?

 The ASVAB (Armed Services Vocational Aptitude Battery) assembling objects test is designed to examine candidates' ability to take descriptions of objects, and translate that to show how the same object would look when assembled.
 At its core, it's examining the type of skills you'd need to take on technical and engineering roles within the military.
+It is part of the ASVAB assessment that you will need to pass in order to work for the U.S Armed Forces.

 Just like a few other sections of the test, this isn't necessarily subject matter you'd have encountered on the curriculum, so it's worth spending the extra time learning and testing yourself on it before the big day, as it's an important section to show your expertise on.